The Gallows

 The Gallows is a 2015 American found footage supernatural horror film written and directed by Chris Lofing and Travis Cluff.
 The film stars Reese Mishler, Pfeifer Brown, Ryan Shoos and Cassidy Gifford.
 The film centers on when, 20 years after a horrific accident during a small town school play, students at the school resurrect the failed show in a misguided attempt to honor the anniversary of the tragedy.
 It was produced by Jason Blum through Blumhouse Productions, Guymon Casady through Entertainment 360, Chris Lofing and Travis Cluff through Tremendum Pictures.

 The Gallows was released in the United States by Warner Bros.
-Pictures and New Line Cinema on July 10, 2015.
+Pictures through New Line Cinema on July 10, 2015.
 It received negative reviews and grossed $43 million worldwide.
 A sequel, The Gallows Act II, was released in October 2019.

 Plot

 On October 29, 1993, Beatrice High School student Charlie Grimille is accidentally hanged and killed after a prop malfunction during a presentation of the play The Gallows.
 His parents, along with the whole audience, witness the tragic event.

 Twenty years later, on October 28, 2013, the school attempts to put on a new performance of The Gallows.
 Football jock Reese Houser auditions for the play, only because this will give him a chance to grow closer to his crush Pfeifer Ross, who will be in the play.
-Surprisingly, he gets the lead role, which is much more than he bargained for.
-He needs a way out of the play, so his friend Ryan Shoos comes up with the idea to vandalize the set and sabotage the whole play.
+Surprisingly, he gets the lead role, which is more than he bargained for.
+He needs a way out of the play, so his friend Ryan Shoos comes up with the idea to vandalize the set to sabotage the play.
 That night, Reese, Ryan, and Ryan's girlfriend, Cassidy Spilker, sneak into the school and begin to dismantle the set, only to hear Pfeifer in the hallway.
-They try to leave but find that they have been locked inside, and there is no cell phone reception.
-Disturbed, Cassidy admits the trio's real reason for being in the school at this time, which angers Pfeifer.
+The four try to leave but find that they have been locked inside, and there is no cell phone reception.
+Disturbed, Cassidy admits to Pfeifer the trio's real reason for being in the school, which angers her.

-When they get back to the stage, the group sees that the set has suddenly reassembled.
-An old television switches on by itself, playing back a tape with the news coverage of Charlie's death, which includes an interview with his girlfriend Alexis.
-They discover that Charlie was not supposed to have performed that day, and was on stage only because he was the understudy for the main actor, who turns out to have been Reese's father, Rick.
+When they return to the stage, the group sees that the set has reassembled.
+An old television switches on by itself, playing a tape with the news coverage of Charlie's death, including an interview with his girlfriend Alexis.
+They discover that Charlie was not supposed to have performed that day, and was on stage only because he was the understudy for the lead actor, who turns out to have been Reese's father, Rick.
 The group becomes separated.
-Alone, Ryan sees various things, such as a hidden room with a mattress and bed frame, and a body hanging.
+Alone, Ryan sees various things, such as a hidden room with a bed frame and mattress, and a hanging body.
 When the group is reunited, Cassidy is yanked into the air by seemingly nothing, leaving her with burns on her neck that look like rope burns.